Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 #### What is a family firm?

-Ownerships of shares --> concentrated Management/governance
-Identity/perception --> Owners should see themselves as a family business Family dynamics
+Ownerships of shares --> concentrated 50% + --> majority by people of family, but this is different for public companies Management/governance --> Does the family need to be represented by Identity/perception --> Owners should see themselves as a family business Family dynamics